 “What about Levell?”

-Levell was living with his brother’s best friend D, who was selling crack out of his apartment.
-People were coming in and out like a Stop N’ Shop.
+He was living with his brother’s friend D, who was selling crack out of his apartment.
+He turned his apartment into a 24 hour crack outlet.

 “Fuckin’ crack heads falling down the steps like tumbleweeds.
 You could hear’em at all hours of the night, early.
 I was carrying my daughter, stepping over zombies.”